Campus-Molndal-JIN23/todolist-EllenHalv/out/production/JinTDDProject/README.md

 3. Build the project to resolve dependencies.
 4. Run the Main class to start the application.

-## Javaversion
-In this program, JDK: Oracle OpenJDK 10 (Version 19.0.2) is used.

 ## Usage

 When the application starts, you will see the main menu with the following options: